Updated as per Nov 2020 circular of SEBI introducing Flexi Cap category

 Hybrid Mutual Funds

 A hybrid mutual fund invests in more than one type of security in a substantial percentage, for example, bonds and stocks.
-These funds are highly diversified and protect the investors from harms of concentrated portfolios.
+These funds are highly diversified and protect the investors from the harms of concentrated portfolios.
 By investing in different types of securities these funds try to take benefit of lower risk of securities like bonds and higher return potential of securities like stocks.
 Let’s have a look at different types of hybrid funds.

 1. Conservative Hybrid Funds